15 Best Six Flags Magic Mountain Tips That You Can't Miss

 - The other adults will ride the ride

-When you purchase with us, you'll save money and you can skip the lines at the front gate.
+When you purchase online directly from the Six Flags site, you'll save money and you can skip the lines at the front gate.

 Don't go into the park blindly.
 Use the crowd calendar to see what the expected crowd size will be for the day/week/month.

-The way it works is the crowd calendar uses historical data from past years, in order to accurately predict when the park will be super busy, busy, average or ghost town.
+The way it works is the crowd calendar uses historical data from past years, to accurately predict when the park will be super busy, busy, average, or ghost town.

 Compared to the beaches nearby, it can be 10-20 degrees hotter at Magic Mountain.